 My dad is one of my heroes.
 He actually did build a new life (in another country), not just for him, but for many others.
 He was not only a great father, but he ran a company for years, served his entire life in the local church and has left a great legacy of character for his kids and grandkids.

-I’m so glad my grandparents swallowed hard and let their son pursue his vision.
+swallowed hard and let their son pursue his vision.
 So, now the question.

 Would you?